 D4.
 Are individuals free to express their personal views on political or other sensitive topics without fear of surveillance or retribution?
 3 / 4

-Individuals are relatively free to express their views on political topics in the private and social sphere, though some more public figures have faced arrest or charges in retaliation for their remarks in recent years.
-In June 2017, prominent PAIGC member Manuel “Manecas” dos Santos was arrested and held for 24 hours without charges after stating in an interview in April that the political crisis might lead to a coup.
-In September, Prime Minister Sissoco declared that anyone who insults the president, prime minister, or leader of the parliament would be arrested.
+Individuals are relatively free to express their views on political topics in the private and social sphere, though some more public figures have faced the threat of arrest or charges in retaliation for their remarks in recent years.

 E1.
 Is there freedom of assembly?
 1 / 4

 Workers are allowed to form and join independent trade unions, but few work in the wage-earning formal sector.
 Private employers sometimes engage in improper interference with union organizing and other activities.
 The right to strike is protected, and government workers frequently exercise this right.
-Among other such actions during 2017, teachers’ unions went on strike over pay and working conditions in May, and although an agreement with the government was reached in June, the unions mounted further strikes in the fall to ensure compliance with the June agreement and pressure the government to resolve outstanding issues.
+Several strikes took place during 2018, including actions by civil servants, teachers, and state media employees.

 F. RULE OF LAW: 4 / 16

 F1.
 Is there an independent judiciary?
 1 / 4

 Judges are highly susceptible to corruption and political pressure, and the court system as a whole lacks the resources and capacity to function effectively.

 F2.
 Does due process prevail in civil and criminal matters?
 0 / 4